SUPPLY CHAIN MANAGEMENT AND LOGISTICS - 2022/3

 Methods of Teaching / Learning

-The teaching and learning methods include the use of two-hour lectures (2 hours x 11 weeks) to illustrate the theory, supported by one-hour seminars/tutorials (1 hour x 11 weeks), which will demonstrate the practical application of such theory.
-Lecture notes will be posted through SurreyLearn a week prior to the lecture.
-Lectures will be designed to build upon the pre-reading from the course text.
+The teaching and learning methods include the use of two-hour sessions which will combine lectures to illustrate the theory as well as class exercises and discussions that will demonstrate the practical application of such theory (2 hours x 11 weeks) These sessions will be, supported by captured content (1hour x 11 Weeks) as well as guided learning exercises (1hour x 11 weeks), which will allow students to delve more deeply into the subject area and engage with additional learning.
+Lecture notes, additional content and learning exercises will be posted through SurreyLearn a week prior to the lecture.
+Lectures will be designed to build upon the pre-reading of the course text.
 Lectures will incorporate the use of EVS, BoB, videos and group discussions.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.